tuwukee/jwt_sessions/README.md

 In case of token forgery and successful refresh performed by an atacker - the original user will have to logout.
 To protect the endpoint use before_action `authorize_refresh_by_access_request!`.
 Example Rails refresh by access controller with cookies as token transport.
+As the access token must be expired `safe_payload` method should be used to access the token's payload - in order to not trigger JWT expiration claims.

 ```ruby
 class RefreshController < ApplicationController